About the program

 • Boot Camp — This rotation is designed to orient the fellow to the hospital system and to key Palliative Medicine concepts through workshops, small group discussions, literature review and clinical teaching.

-• Pharmacology rotation — approximately mid-year, fellows spend two weeks with the Palliative Medicine pharmacist on a clinical inpatient service to deepen their knowledge on the pharmacology of symptom management (e.g., use of opioids in renal and/or hepatic dysfunction, pharmacologic options for management of delirium, anorexia/cachexia, insomnia, malignant bowel obstruction, etc.).
+• Pharmacology rotation —Fellows spend two weeks with the Palliative Medicine pharmacist on a clinical inpatient and outpatient service to deepen their knowledge on the pharmacology of symptom management (e.g., use of opioids in renal and/or hepatic dysfunction, pharmacologic options for management of delirium, anorexia/cachexia, insomnia, malignant bowel obstruction, etc.).

 Fellows spend a total of five blocks on inpatient consultation services with an interdisciplinary team (including chaplain, social worker and pharmacist), an APN, an attending, and often medical students and residents.
 Adult/Peds track fellows spend three months on the consultation service at Nationwide Children’s Hospital.
 Adult track fellows will rotate through the four hospitals below: